Dale Earnhardt Made Eerily Prophetic Comments About His Helmet Before His Fatal Crash

 Several of his colleagues, such as Kyle Petty, Brett Bodine, Matt Kenseth, Dale Jarrett, and Andy Houston, wore it.
-He claimed that it restricted his freedom of motion and view, making him feel uncomfortable on the track.
+He claimed it restricted his freedom of motion and view, making him uncomfortable on the track.

-“In our last conversation, Dale came up to me (prior to the 500) and ridiculed me for wearing it,” said Bodine.
-“He said, ‘What are you, some kind of pu**y?’
+Earnhardt even went to the point of poking fun at Bodine, the first driver to use the gear, according to Autoweek.
+“In our last conversation, Dale came up to me [prior to the 500] and ridiculed me for wearing it,” said Bodine.
+“He said, ‘What are you, some kind of p—-?’
 He said he didn’t know if he’d feel comfortable racing around me if I had it on.

-“He said he’d tried one and didn’t feel good in it, that it limited his vision and he couldn’t turn his head.
+“He said he’d tried one and didn’t feel good in it, that it limited his vision, and he couldn’t turn his head.
 But none of that bothered me because that was just Dale being Dale.
 You know, the Intimidator, the guy who was always going to do things his own way.”

 The seven-time Cup Series champion remained stubborn with his decision to wear his open-face helmet.
-During an interview with Fox Sports ahead of the 2001 season, Earnhardt made some chilling comments to Darrell Waltrip regarding his protective gear choice.
+During an interview with Fox Sports ahead of the 2001 season, Earnhardt made some chilling comments to motorsports analyst Darrell Waltrip regarding his protective gear choice.

 “You shouldn’t be talking about the helmet deal,” Earnhardt remarked.
 “It’s the safest helmet in Winston Cup racing today.”

-Legacy remains forever intact
+Earnhardt’s legacy remains forever intact

 It’s been over two decades since Dale Earnhardt lost his life on the Daytona 500 track.